alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

 :information_source: The results of this experiment are not in this repository due to their size.

 ### 5. Diffevolution
 This method was first described by [@MaxRobinsonTheGreat](https://github.com/MaxRobinsonTheGreat) in [this repository](https://github.com/MaxRobinsonTheGreat/StableDiffEvolution).
 It is an evolutionary algorithm that allows the user to select the most dominant "gene" for the next batch of images that are being generated.
 The "genes" are represented by the textual embeddings and latent noise.
 There is no particular fitness function, as is usually the case with evolutionary algorithms.
-Instead, the user can pick the image he most likes or even redraw the batch if none of the produced images are preferred.
+Instead, the user can choose the most preferred image or even redraw the batch if none of the produced images are preferred.

-In this tutorial we will use the [diffevolution.yaml](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/inpaint/diffevolution.yaml) configuration file for ```inpaint``` to transform a tiny spider from a given input image into an alien-like creature.
+In this tutorial we will use the [diffevolution.yaml](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/configs/experiments/inpaint/diffevolution.yaml) configuration file for ```inpaint``` to transform an [image of a tiny spider](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/resources/tiny_spider.png) into an alien-like creature using [this mask](https://github.com/alen-smajic/Stable-Diffusion-Latent-Space-Explorer/blob/main/resources/tiny_spider_mask.png).
+We will perform two experiments.
+For the first we will actively select the most preferred images over several generations, while for the second experiment we will leave the diffevolution process to randomly select the most dominant genes for 50 generations.

 #### Experiment Configurations
 :dna: ```genes_per_generation```: 5, ```step_size```: 0.025